in

 How to: Programmatically set the target audience on a web part

 I’ve been working with audiences again, so I recently wanted to set the target audience of a web part.
 Sure anyone can set it in the UI, but I want to automate my deployment, so I wanted to do it programmatically using a feature receiver.
 When I first started looking for more information on how to do this, I wasn’t finding exactly what I needed and I did find some conflicting information.
-To be clear about what I am talking about today, I am discussing how to target a web part to an audience that in MOSS that was defined and compiled in the SSP.
+To be clear about what I am talking about today, I am discussing how to target a web part to an audience in MOSS that was defined and compiled in the SSP.
 Since I couldn’t find much info on the Internet, I posted something on twitter and I got a response from Randall Isenhour (@sharepointdev) on the SharePoint SDK team who referred me to Jim Crowley.
 Thanks to both of them for pointing me in the right direction.

 For today’s discussion, we have two audiences: Audience 1 and Audience 2 as shown below.